ConstasJ/dhcp-renew-daemon/README.md

 ## Features

-- HTTP API for triggering IPv6 address renewal
+- HTTP API for triggering DHCP lease renewal
 - Platform-specific implementation for Windows and Linux
 - Automatic detection and restart of Tailscale service
 - Secure API with secret key authentication